cyverse/irods-adm/coding-standards-bash.md

 ### `eval`

 `eval` is dangerous, so you should generally avoid using it.
-It obfuscates the code.
-In some situations, it makes trapping run-time errors impossible.
+It obfuscates the code, and in some situations, it makes trapping run-time errors impossible.

 ```bash